fazaghifari/BayesianOptTools/README.md

   * Schaffer (Multi-Objective)

 # Required packages
-BayesianOptTools depends on these modules: numpy, scipy, sk-learn and CMA-ES.
+BayesianOptTools depends on these modules: numpy, scipy, sk-learn and pycma. pycma module can be obtained here: https://github.com/CMA-ES/pycma

 # Quick Examples
 The demo codes are available in the main folder.